Oregon State University

 The leading source for fundamental research and education in wood-based composites.

 The Center mission is to advance the science and technology of wood-based composite materials.
-The Center promotes and coordinates research and education at four North American universities.
-It strives to attract students to careers in the wood-based composites and adhesion industries.
+The Center promotes and coordinates research and education at multiple North American universities.
+It educates and trains students for careers in the wood-based composites and adhesion industries.
 The Center provides intellectual exchange and interaction among professionals and students interested in: the manufacture and performance of wood-based composites, wood materials science, and wood adhesion.

 Always a critical human resource, wood and wood products now become more important as policy-makers (and the public) realize that forest industries will contribute to an effective Earth-friendly strategy for carbon sequestration and reduced fossil fuel reliance.
 Since wood is a sustainable form of solar energy, the manufacture of wood products consumes far less fossil fuel than competitive materials.
 Wise timber management, accelerated reforestation and afforestation, and the simultaneous transfer of carbon to durable wood products will play an essential role in CO2 reduction and energy conservation.
 Central to the efficient utilization of timber resources is the science and technology of wood-based composite materials.
-The Center supports the industry through fundamental research and graduate student education at Virginia Tech (Lead Institution) and Oregon State University (Partner Site); and while not officially recognized as NSF Center sites, the Universities of British Columbia and Maine, along with North Carolina State University and Mississippi State University also contribute to the Center mission.
+The Center supports the industry through fundamental research and graduate student education at IUCRC Sites Virginia Tech and Oregon State University, with additional research activities at the University of British Columbia, North Carolina State and Michgan State.

 Currect Research Themes

-Center research themes are developed and updated by industry members.
+Center research themes are developed and updated by industry members on a regular basis.
 Current research themes include:

 1. Improved Performance and Functionality - Addressing the fundamental study of products functionality, improved short or long term performance and evaluation methods.
 Projects focus on specific products or assembled systems and may address: